 - 1. Who is responsible for a dog bite in Nevada?

-- 2. Conditions for dog bite liability in Las Vegas
+- 2. What are the conditions for dog bite liability in Las Vegas?

 - 3. Does homeowners or renters insurance cover dog bite injuries in Nevada?

 - 4. Is “dangerous” dog insurance required in Nevada?

 - 5. What damages can I get for a dog bite in Nevada?